• Skip to Content

 Provides students with a theoretical framework from which specific counseling strategies may be implemented for individuals and their families with various communication disorders.
 Stresses conversational interactive strategies.

-Offers a review of autism spectrum disorder (ASD), including theories of causation; developmental aspects; descriptive and diagnostic characteristics; an overview of assessment and intervention; and legal and social issues as they relate to speech-language pathologists.
-Presents the most current research findings and best practices needed to gain a clear understanding of individuals diagnosed with ASD and how to apply current research to treatment.
+Reviews the autism spectrum, including theories of causation, developmental aspects, descriptive and diagnostic characteristics, an overview of assessment and intervention, and legal and social issues as they relate to speech-language pathologists.
+Presents the most current research findings and best practices needed to gain a clear understanding of individuals diagnosed with autism and how to apply current research to treatment.

 SLPA 6321.
 Motor Speech Disorders.
 (3 Hours)